Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 ```
 ### Description

-The Function is just a wrapper around `flagSpikes_SpektrumBased`, from the
+The Function is just a wrapper around `flagSpikes_spektrumBased`, from the
 spike detection library and performs a call to this function with a parameter
 set, referring to: